Bayesian Ensembling: Insights from Online Optimization and Empirical Bayes: Experiments

 \subsection{Online Regression in Non-Stationary Environments}

-A common issue in the online setting is non-stationarity, possibly from covariate shift or concept drift.
+A common issue in the online setting is non-stationarity, possibly due to covariate shift or concept drift.
 To illustrate the effectiveness of OBS in this setting, we apply OBS to the dynamic online ensemble of basis expansions (DOEBE) \citep{waxman2024dynamic}, which uses O-BMA to ensemble several online Gaussian process-based models.
-The DOEBE uses a linear basis approximation to GPs using random Fourier features \citep{lazaro2010sparse,rahimi2007random}, and models non-stationary processes using a random walk on these linear parameters, using variance $\sigma_{\text{rw}}^2$.
-This parameter is set to a default value in \citet{waxman2024dynamic}, but is found to be quite important in performance on several real-world datasets.
+The DOEBE employs a linear basis approximation to GPs with random Fourier features \citep{lazaro2010sparse,rahimi2007random} and models non-stationary processes by imposing a random walk on these linear parameters, using variance $\sigma_{\text{rw}}^2$.
+This parameter is set to a default value in \citet{waxman2024dynamic}, but it is found to be quite important for performance on several real-world datasets.

 We apply OBS instead of O-BMA to ensemble RFF-GPs with $\sigma_{\text{rw}} = 10^{-k}$, for $k \in \{ 0, 1, 2, 3, 4\}$.
 We use the same datasets as \citet{waxman2024dynamic} (excluding purely synthetic ones); a summary of datasets and experimental details is in \cref{app:more_doebe}.
 Of note are SARCOS and Kuka \#1, both of which are robotics datasets with covariate shift.
 For SARCOS and Kuka \#1 only, we use the smoothed version of EG \citep{helmbold1998line} with hyperparameters $\eta = 10^{-3}$ and $\delta = 10^{-2}$; otherwise, EG exhibits severe instabilities.